JakobPogacnikSouvent/bolha-racunalnistvo-advert-analysis/README.md

 # Hypotheses and goals

 Some of the hypotheses and goals I will try to find out with my data analysis are:
-* Create an algorythm to classify product (derive type from name)
+* Create an algorithm to classify product (derive type from name)
 * Which types of product are most expensive
 * Corellation between city and product type
 * Correlation between city and product price